gallexis/PyTorrent/README.md

 -	Scrape udp or http trackers
 -	Connect to peers
 -	Ask them for the blocks you want
--	Save a block in RAM, and when a piece is completed and checked, write the data into you hard drive
+-	Save a block in RAM, and when a piece is completed and checked, write the data into your hard drive
 -	Deal with the one-file or multi-files torrents
 -	Leech or Seed to other peers

 But you can’t :
 -	Download more than one torrent at a time
--	Benefit of a good algorithm to ask your peers for blocks (code of rarest piece algo is implemented but is not used)
+-	Benefit of a good algorithm to ask your peers for blocks (code of rarest piece algo is implemented but not used yet)
 -	Pause and resume download

 Don't hesitate to ask me questions if you need help, or send me a pull request for new features or improvements.